 We didn’t spend more than $100 during this summer in Yellowstone.
 Most of it was for souvenirs, postcards, or gasoline.
 We were hitchhiking most of the trips and were eating lunch boxes from the employee dining room.

 Even after the deduction of accommodation and food ($145 / 2 weeks), we made approximately $4500 for 2,5 months of work.
 The average amount of working hours was 34h / week.
 Our hourly wage was $5 / hour + tips.
-Plus tax refund, which is around $400 (tax refund is available next April).
+Plus a tax refund which, with the help of a couple online tax tools, was determined to be around $400 (tax refund is available next April).

 At the end of the working period, we were very happy to go for a month-long road trip around American National Parks.